- Founder and Executive Director of the Institute for Public Accuracy (IPA)

 - Made eight visits to Moscow in the 1980s

-In the 1970s Solomon lived in Portland, Oregon, where he became an activist against nuclear power and nuclear weapons.
-He served as chief researcher for the Committee for Veterans of Hiroshima and Nagasaki, a group that tracked down U.S. Army veterans who had served in Japan near the end of World War II and found that they suffered from comparatively high incidences of blood disorders and cancers.
+After briefly attending Reed College, Solomon in the 1970s lived in Portland, Oregon and became an activist against nuclear power and nuclear weapons.
+In the late ’70s he spent several weeks in jail, for repeatedly engaging in protests demanding the closure of the Trojan Nuclear Power Plant.
+Solomon also served as chief researcher for the Committee for Veterans of Hiroshima and Nagasaki, which reported that U.S. Army veterans who had served in Japan after America’s detonation of two atomic bombs in 1945, now suffered from inordinately high incidences of blood disorders and cancers.

-In November 1981 Solomon and journalist Duncan Campbell co-authored a sensationalist article in the British socialist newspaper New Statesman, inaccurately claiming that a U.S. Navy Poseidon missile accident that month at a Scottish naval base had nearly caused a mushroom cloud and radioactive disaster in Great Britain.
+In November 1981, Solomon and journalist Duncan Campbell co-authored an article in the British socialist magazine New Statesman, inaccurately claiming that a recent U.S. Navy missile accident at a Scottish naval base had nearly caused a mushroom cloud and radioactive disaster in Great Britain.

 In 1982 Solomon and fellow left-activist Harvey Wasserman co-authored the book Killing Our Own: The Disaster of America’s Experience with Radiation, which offered a negative view of the effects of radiation from nuclear tests, weapons manufacture, nuclear waste storage, and atomic reactors.